matrix-io/matrix-os/README.md

 1. Sets up listeners for inter-app routing

 ### Installation
-Applications are prompted to install on MatrixOS via infrastructure commands ( `cli-message` with `{type:'app-install'}` ).
+Applications are prompted to install on MATRIX OS via infrastructure commands ( `cli-message` with `{type:'app-install'}` ).
 These commands include a URL which the Matrix downloads, conducts an `npm install` upon, and checks to make sure appropriate sensors are available (todo).

 ## App Messaging